-This program may be also recognized for the amount of 0.34 hours of pharmacology content indicated as calculated by the APHON Pediatric Chemotherapy/Biotherapy Provider Program Committee.
-APHON recommends that attendees retain a copy of this web page for supportive documentation.
-Please note that you may not apply CNE toward pharmacology content.
-The content may be applied in only one area, nursing contact hours or pharmacology content.
+This program may also be recognized for 1.2 hours of pharmacology content indicated as calculated by the APHON Pediatric Chemotherapy/Biotherapy Provider Program Committee.
+APHON does not award pharmacology credit.
+APHON recommends that attendees retain a copy of the certificate for supportive documentation to submit to your state's nursing board.
+Please note that you may not apply CNE to pharmacology content.
+The content may be used in only one area, nursing contact hours, or pharmacology content.

 Official ONCC Statement and Disclaimer

-The Association of Pediatric Hematology/Oncology Nurses (APHON) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Association of Pediatric Hematology/Oncology Nurses (APHON) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.